tech-acs/crvs-smart-ig/input/pagecontent/checklist.md

   - [ ] **Notification**: Ability to capture event reports from authorized sources (e.g., health centers, parents) with configurable validation rules.
   - [ ] **Declaration**: Mechanism for informants (e.g., parents, health staff) to submit official requests, verified by signature or digital means.
-  - [ ] **Registration**: Formal enrollment by registrars, generating unique IDs and ensuring quality checks.
+  - [ ] **Registration**: Formal enrollment by registrars, including generating unique IDs (as applicable by the ID system, the population register or other actor in the ID ecosystem of the country) and ensuring quality checks.
   - [ ] **Certification**: Capability to issue verifiable certificates (digital or physical) with cryptographic signatures.
   - [ ] **Unique ID Generation/integration**: System to assign or retrieve from external system randomized